Wow. Only a two-week gap in posting? Good job, Dorothea. You’re not totally failing at this blogging thing.

 Hello again, cool people (of course I mean this figuratively ;) I’m well aware it’s high summer)

-It’s been a while, and I’ve been off the radar not enjoying Germany’s lack of summer weather, but enjoying enough of the sites and opportunities to make up for that.
+It’s been a while, and I’ve been off the radar not enjoying Germany’s lack of summer weather, but enjoying enough of the sights and opportunities to make up for that.
 I missed my goal of steadily building my mileage through the end of August, but I actually appreciated a summer not feeling pressured to compete my training plan as well as possible.

 Really, I really enjoyed just letting go of running for a few months.